-Yale Center for British Art Welcomes Christina Ferando as Head of Academic Affairs
+Yale Center for British Art welcomes Christina Ferando as Head of Academic Affairs

 woman smiling at the camera